yzouchen/yzouchen/README.md

-- 👋 Hi, I’m @yzouchen an UG @HIT-SZ from 2019 and an incoming PhD student @CUHK from 2023
+- 👋 Hi, I’m @yzouchen, UG @HIT-SZ from 2019, incoming PhD student @CUHK from 2023, major in computer science
-- 👀 I’m interested in Storage System and Graph System
+- 👀 I’m interested in Memory and Storage System; Graph System; Non-Volatile Memory...
 - 💞️ I’m looking to collaborate on System Research
 - 📫 How to reach me: yizouchen@gmail.com